thelastjosh/airbusforai.org/README.md

 [Summary](summary.md), [Dilemma](middlepowers.md), [Discussion](...)

 Authors: Many people are working to make Airbus for AI a reality.
-See [About](about.md) for more details.

 Running the application locally: